2. Health (including fitness, weight etc)

 3. Relationships (partner, family, friends)

 The focus of this site may be wealth.
 But I’ll let you into a secret.
-Most of the traits and attitudes that help you to build wealth, also work in the other areas.
+The qualities and attitudes that help you to build wealth also work in the other areas.

 There are great similarities in how to develop the Big 3 areas.
 You can’t just buy any of them…you have to do the work.
-All require a certain amount of knowledge and application in order to achieve great results.
+All require some knowledge and some effort to achieve great results.
 Luck certainly helps but you need to start by taking responsibility for your own results in all three areas.

-And your success in each of the Big 3 areas can be constrained by limiting beliefs.
+Your success in each of the Big 3 areas can be held back by limiting beliefs.
 A limiting belief is something that you believe about yourself and the world that is not true.
-But even though it isn’t actually true, the fact that you think it is holds you back from trying and succeeding.
+But even though it isn’t true, the fact that you think it is holds you back from trying and succeeding.

 Yes, Ali was physically gifted but perhaps no more so than his top class opponents.
 What he had was optimism, a mindset that set the bar high and a lack of limiting beliefs.
 If you doubt that…take a look at the clip below.

 At this point, you may be thinking….hhmmm, those limiting belief things sound like bad news…..I’m sure glad I don’t have any of those!